postfinance/discovery/README.md

 The service discovery consists of three components:

 * A GPRC service to register services and store them to [etcd](https://etcd.io) backend.
-* An exporter service to export stored services to filesystem for promehteus [file-sd](https://prometheus.io/docs/guides/file-sd/).
+* An exporter service to export stored services to filesystem for prometheus [file-sd](https://prometheus.io/docs/guides/file-sd/).
 * CLI to register or unregister services and perform admin tasks.

 ## Example Workflow: